Vinatechvn/PickaxeConfigAssistant/readme.md

   --runs            A way to run benchmarks of specific threads/blocks / intensity/height.
                         Example: "[30x3, 30x4]" would run the benchmarks for threads at 3, and then blocks at 3 & 4 - two runs in total.

+Graphs:
+  --graph_datasets  A way to specify which datasets should be rendered in the graph.
+                        Example: "[max, avg]" will render the bars for max/avg hashrates for all benchmarks
+                        Inputs: "[max, min, avg, wattage]"

 Nvidia:
   --threads         The number of threads to have in our GPU worker (default: 8)